-The edges of a matroid are said to be {\em independent} in it (a term taken from the matroid of linearly independent sets in $\mathbb{F}^n$ for a finite field~$\mathbb{F}$, not to be confused with independent sets of vertices in a hypergraph).
-A \emph{base} of a matroid is a maximal independent set in the matroid.
-A \emph{circuit} $C\subseteq V$ of $\M$ is a minimal dependent set (the name comes from graphic matroids, namely matroids consisting of acyclic sets of edges in a graph).
-For $A\subseteq V(\M)$,
+A complex $\M$ is called a {\em matroid} if for all $S,T\in \M$ satisfying $|S|<|T|$ there exists $v\in T\setminus S$ such that $S\cup\{v\}\in \M$.
+The edges of a matroid are said to be {\em independent}.
+A \emph{base} of a matroid is a maximal independent set.
+A \emph{circuit} is a minimal dependent set (the name comes from graphic matroids, namely matroids consisting of acyclic sets of edges in a graph).
+This is compatible with the terminology of independent sets in hypergraphs, once we note that $\M=\I(\ch)$ where $\ch$ is the set of circuits.